tutek1/DTLabs/07_Animation&Physics/lab07.md

 ```

 > aside positive
 > Another possibility is to also take into account the velocities of the player and rigidbody to create a more accurate simulation and to make the rigidbodies also push the player.
+However, if you want to create a physics-based game (`Fall Guys`, `Human: Fall Flat`, `Gang Beasts`, etc.) it would be easier if the player was of node type `RigidBody3D`.

 #### Position Offset
 The next thing, before we apply the force, is the offset from the rigidbody center to the collision point.
 We need this offset for the `apply_impulse()` function, that will be used in the next step.
 Here is the line to get the offset: